 Small, ongoing errors snowball, wreak havoc on your operations and cause detrimental losses in your earnings.
 For the sake of the long-term health and sustainability of your organization, it is critical to keep data discrepancies in your back office to an absolute minimum.
 By simply auditing your accounts payable (AP) and accounts receivable (AR) documents, you’ll be able to identify problems at their point of origin, mitigate the potentially crippling miscalculations from bleeding into other areas of your business and maintain your company's reputation as a preferred service provider.

 Many carriers and 3PLs still find that their in-house auditing process is less than efficient, especially as they begin to expand or brace themselves for market volatility spurred by external forces (such as the current trade war between US and China).
-Before you know it, the headache of managing rate audits grow to outweigh the reward, and the practice becomes deprioritized, marginalized and all too often, omitted from an operation entirely.
+Before you know it, the headache of managing rate audits grows to outweigh the reward, and the practice becomes deprioritized, marginalized, and all too often, omitted from an operation entirely.

 Here's Why Writing Off Rate Audits is a Rookie Mistake.